 - The most likely outcomes are a continuation of Sánchez’ alliance with the far left or a deal between the center-right and far right.

-- Small regionalist parties could hold the balance of power.
+- Small regional parties could hold the balance of power.

 - The outcome could have a big impact on everything from tax policy to the legality of assisted suicide.